RA2018 Project and Planning Round 2018-21

-The work underpinning RA2018 model will contribute directly to the 2018-21 Planning Round but the model itself will not be fully implemented during this cycle.
+After consideration following the May RAM programme board meeting, the outputs to date of the project will contribute directly to the 2018-21 Planning Round but the model itself will not be fully implemented during this cycle.
 The decision not to fully implement a new allocation model reflects the number of other changes being managed across the University at this time and the need for further work to understand the relationship between Support Group delivery costs and changes in the volume of staff, students and estate.

-RA2018 will contribute improved attribution of external income into the Transparent Accounting financial presentation - which will be used as the financial template for the planning round and for monitoring income and expenditure on a quarterly basis.
-This will include elements such as Research Excellence Grant and SFC tuition income.
-Work on Service Expectation Statements will continue with the aim of providing a robust underpinning to Support Group business plan cost projections by the end of the planning cycle.
+The RAM will contribute improved attribution of external income into the Transparent Accounting financial presentation - which will be used as the financial template for the planning round 2018-21 and for monitoring income and expenditure on a quarterly basis.
+These external income elements include the Research Excellence Grant, SFC T-grant and other SFC grants and tuition fee income.
+Data for this can be found under the link to “The Model” below, together with iterations of the RAM that shadow the current planning round.